 After running our little test for 6 hours, we came to the conclusion that normal glasses are terrible when it comes to insulating your liquids.
 If you’re looking for something that can help maintain the temperature of your beverage for longer periods of time, or in varying temperatures, we have to suggest going with a double wall insulated glass of some kind.
 That being said though, which one is better, the Bodum or the Princeton Wares?

 Honestly, they are both about equal.
-If I had to suggest one to buy, I would say that the Bodum is a slightly better deal only because you get two glasses for fairly cheap, but the Princeton Wares isn’t expensive either, I think it came in around $9, and it’s larger and can hold more liquid.
+If I had to suggest one to buy, I would say that the Bodum is a slightly better deal only because you get two glasses for fairly cheap, but the Princeton Wares isn’t expensive either, and it’s larger and can hold more liquid.

 If you’re a wine or tea drinker, go with the Bodum glasses, if you’re a water or a beer drinker, the Princeton Wares glasses are probably a better fit, but only because you can hold more liquid.
 Or maybe you really love wine, in which case go with the Princeton Wares glass, it’s really up to you.

 Both of the insulated glasses we tested her performed very well across the board and held the temperature of the liquid as we expected.
 I honestly think if I didn’t have a Yeti Rambler 20 oz Tumbler, then I’d be using these glasses all the time.
 Which reminds me, why on earth did I not test the Yeti Rambler against these glasses as well…. keep an eye out for that article coming soon.